Breathe Freely

 • Progressive Massive Fibrosis (PMF)

-• Chronic Obstructive Pulmonary Disease (COPD) often observed as emphysema and bronchitis
+• Chronic Obstructive Pulmonary Disease (COPD)

 • Lung cancer